deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt1-first-year.md

 “Sex is…nice.”
 She paused, and corrected herself.
 “No, it’s great, even.
 But everyone seems to get this idea that it’s this precious, special thing and they say all kinds of stupid stuff about it.
-Judging you for having too little, too much, being a virgin, *not* being a virgin... ”
+Judging you for having too little, too much, being a virgin, *not* being a virgin...”

 “So…I shouldn’t care?”
 Ava asked.